adityathebe/adityathebe.com/content/posts/twitter-bot-tutorial-nodejs/index.md

 trackTweet('trump');
 ```

-The last line calls the function and the bot will start tracking every tweets with ‘trump’
+The last line calls the function and the bot will start tracking every tweets with 'trump'

 #### Track tweets and favorite the tweet

 We're not done yet!
 Currently the **trackTweet** function track tweets and print it on the command line.
-Let’s modify it so that we can not only track tweets but also _favorite_ the ones we like.
+Let's modify it so that we can not only track tweets but also _favorite_ the ones we like.

-We’ll create a **favoriteTweet** function that will favorite tweets we pass to it.
+We'll create a **favoriteTweet** function that will favorite tweets we pass to it.
 Then inside our **trackTweet** function we'll use this function to favorite tweets we like.

 ```js
 const Twit = require('twit');